Carbenium/freeipa-mailserver/README.md

 The schema was intentionally kept quite abstract so multiple use cases can satisfied.
-The main object classes `mailSenderEntity`, `mailReceiverEntity` and `mailboxEntity` can separately be assigned to a user or host object whereas hosts most likely only should have `mailReceiverEntity` assigned.
+The main object classes `mailSenderEntity`, `mailReceiverEntity` and `mailboxEntity` can separately be assigned to a user or host object whereas hosts most likely only should have `mailSenderEntity` assigned.

 An Ansible role which sets up Dovecot and Postfix the right way can be found at [SOSETH/mailserver](https://github.com/SOSETH/mailserver).